njtierney/validateHOT/README.md

 ```

 Let us take a glimpse at the output, which shows the participants’ total
-raw utilities for each of the 3 alternatives that were included in the
+raw utilities for each of the three alternatives that were included in
-validation/holdout task.
+the validation/holdout task.

 ``` r
 head(HOT)